OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-dynamic-file-diff/demo-1/demo.md

 ### Observation

-There is a list of all created files inside `new_files.txt`.
-Their content is inside `./new_files/` directory.
+There is a list of all created files inside `output.txt`.
+Their content is inside the `./new_files/` directory.

 {{ output.txt }}